 - Describe how your Healthcare Related Service Experience(s) have contributed to your desire to become a nurse.

-- Healthcare Related Service Experience (NOTE: WAIVED FOR 2022): You are required to complete a minimum of 10 hours of healthcare related service.
+- Healthcare Related Service Experience: You are required to complete a minimum of 10 hours of healthcare related service.
 Provide a completed Healthcare Related Service Experience Form for each experience, if multiple, and upload to your Nursing Secondary Application.
 Examples of healthcare-related service include, but are not limited to, volunteering (unpaid) at health fairs; with senior citizens or those in Assisted Care facilities; with support groups or programs for children/adults with special needs; as a non-clerical volunteer in a hospital or community health organizations; soup kitchens and homeless shelters.

 - Service must be completed within one year of the application deadline.